seansfkelley/seansfkelley.github.io/_posts/2021-02-03-javascript-the-bad-parts.md

 ### `for-of` versus `for-in`

 While I think that the semantics of `for-in` are downright silly -- an array's indices are far less interesting than the value and probably don't need their own syntactic sugar -- the advice here seems pretty clear: always use `for-of`.
-I would go even further and say: always use `forEach`, or `map`, or `reduce`, etc. Chances are you're doing an operation that is better suited to one or more higher-order functions anyway.
+I would go even further and say: you almost always want to use `forEach`, or `map`, or `reduce`, etc. Chances are you're doing an operation that is better suited to one or more higher-order functions anyway.
 I think in the last three years of writing TypeScript I've only written a single `for` loop, and that was because it needed very particular early-abort semantics.

 ## Lightning Round: Things That Don't Matter Anymore